 Updated Government guidance on Relationships Education, RSE and Health Education has been revised following consultation.
-MPs will be asked to vote on it on Wednesday 20 March 2019, which will bring the guidance closer to being finalised.
+MPs voted on it on Wednesday 20 March 2019, and the guidance was finalised in July 2019.
 Here are some answers to questions we've been asked.

 What does the new Relationships Education cover?

 Relationships Education in primary schools will cover ‘Families and people who care for me’, ‘Caring friendships’, ‘Respectful relationships’, ‘Online relationships’, and ‘Being safe’.

 There is widespread agreement that children need to be able to recognise abusive behaviour and to know how to seek help if they are worried about abuse or experience it.
 The new guidance states that by the end of primary school all children should know: ‘how to report concerns or abuse, and the vocabulary and confidence needed to do so’.

 The Sex Education Forum believes that Relationships Education should promote equal, safe and enjoyable relationships and be taught in a way which fosters LGBT and gender equality, in line with the Equalities Act 2010.
 The new guidance is compatible with this.

 In the new guidance DfE continues to recommend that all primary schools ‘have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
 Schools are to determine the content of sex education at primary school.
 Sex education ‘should ensure that both boys and girls are prepared for the changes that adolescence brings and – drawing on knowledge of the human life cycle set out in the national curriculum for science - how a baby is conceived and born’.